indieka900/online-shopping-system-php/README.md

 10. after importing successfully.

-11. open any browser and type http://localhost/online-shopping-system-with-advanced-admin-page-master.
+11. open any browser and type http://localhost/online-shopping-system.

 12. first register and then login

 13. admin login details  Email=admin@gmail.com or username = admin and Password=123456789.

+14. normal user login details email=test@test.com and password=Joseph900

 ## If you like my project
 Bye me Cup of coffee